 Bars

 You used to party every weekend back in the old normal.
 Or maybe you used to spend your Friday or Saturday nights at home, Netflix and chilling.
-Either way, visit a bar or two once it’s safe to do so.
-If you’re a party animal, you probably missed it so bad.
+Either way, visit a bar or two once it’s safe.
+If you’re a party animal, you probably missed it so badly.
 If you’re the opposite, charge it to experience.

 Dentist’s office

-Skin health is another self-improvement aspect of your life you’ve likely neglected for the past year.
+Skin health is another self-improvement aspect you’ve likely neglected for the past year.
 Sure, you followed a strict skincare regimen at home.
 But if you have sensitive skin that needs regular professional intervention, that probably didn’t suffice.
-As soon as it’s safe to go outside, visit your dermatologist and have your skin checked.
+When it’s safe to go outside, visit your dermatologist and check your skin.
 Undergo essential procedures you’ve missed.
 Splurge on your pores.

 Gym